MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 While using Dynamics 365 Fraud Protection, you can link to the portal from the **Real-time APIs** page by selecting **Visit the Azure portal** in the right column.

 ## Call the Dynamics 365 Fraud Protection real-time APIs
-To integrate your transactional sales systems with Dynamics 365 Fraud Protection, follow these steps.
+To integrate your systems with Dynamics 365 Fraud Protection, follow these steps.

 ### Get your IDs
 The following IDs are required: